On Freedom Day we South Africans celebrate the miracle of our transition from Apartheid rule to one person one vote, to democracy.

 The exclusion of the majority of South Africans from political power was at the centre of the liberation struggle and resistance to white minority rule.

-Despite much opposition to white rule to halt white encroachment on black land in South Africa, blacks were systematically herded into restricted areas – townships – and homelands and their rights to equal opportunity denied.
+Despite much opposition to halt white encroachment on black land in South Africa, blacks were systematically herded into restricted areas – townships – and homelands and their rights to equal opportunity (any kind of opportunity) denied.

 On Freedom Day we celebrate the relentless efforts of those who fought for liberation, of the many men and women who took up arms and courted imprisonment, bannings and torture on behalf of the oppressed masses.